 “USD” means United States Dollars.

 2.1 Buyer shall pay Seller for the Products and/or Services by paying all invoiced amounts by direct bank transfer in the currency specified by Seller in the Contract, without deduction, withholding or set-off for any payment or claim, within thirty (30) days from the invoice date.
 If the Contract Price is less than two hundred fifty thousand USD ($250,000), Seller shall issue invoices upon shipment of Products and as Services are performed.
 If the Contract Price is two hundred fifty thousand USD ($250,000) or more, progress payments shall be invoiced starting with twenty-five percent (25%) of the Contract Price for Products and/or Services upon the earlier of Contract signature or issuance of Seller’s order acknowledgement and continuing such that the Contract Price for remaining Services is invoiced as they are performed and ninety percent (90%) of the Contract Price for Products is received before the earliest scheduled Product shipment (“Progress Payments”).
-For each calendar month, or fraction thereof, that payment is late, Buyer shall pay a late payment charge computed at the rate of 1.5% (one and one-half percent) per month on the overdue balance, or the maximum rate permitted by law if it is less.
+For each calendar month, or fraction thereof, that payment is late, Buyer shall pay a late payment charge computed at the rate of one and one-half percent (1.5%) per month on the overdue balance, or the maximum rate permitted by law if it is less.
 If the price is set by the Contract in a currency other than USD, references to USD in this Section 2.1 shall mean the equivalent amount in the applicable currency.
+If the cost of materials and or labor to Seller performing its obligations under the Contract from the date of the proposed Contract Price until the date of delivery can be shown to have increased (when comparing applicable internationally recognized indices), then the Contract Price shall be adjusted to reflect such level of inflationary increase.
+The increase in the Contract Price will be calculated according to the direct impact of the indices and will be invoiced separately at the time of delivery.
+If the cost of materials and or labor to Seller performing its obligations under the Contract from the date of the proposed Contract Price until the date of delivery can be shown to have increased (when comparing applicable internationally recognized indices), then the Contract Price shall be adjusted to reflect such level of inflationary increase.
+The increase in the Contract Price will be calculated according to the direct impact of the indices and will be invoiced separately at the time of delivery.

 2.2 As and if requested by Seller, Buyer shall at its expense establish and keep in force payment security in the form of an irrevocable, unconditional, sight letter of credit or bank guarantee allowing for pro-rata payments as Products are shipped and Services are performed, plus payment of cancellation and termination charges, and all other amounts due from Buyer under the Contract (“Payment Security”).
 The Payment Security shall be (a) in a form, and issued or confirmed by a bank acceptable to Seller, (b) payable at the counters of such acceptable bank or negotiating bank, (c) opened at least sixty (60) days prior to both the earliest scheduled shipment of Products and commencement of Services, and (d) remain in effect until the latest of ninety (90) days after the last scheduled Product shipment, completion of all Services and Seller’s receipt of the final payment required under the Contract.
 Buyer shall, at its expense, increase the amount(s), extend the validity period(s) and make other appropriate modifications to any Payment Security within ten (10) days of Seller’s notification that such adjustment is necessary in connection with Buyer’s obligations under the Contract.